faw21/capstone-image-privatizer/step2/README.md

 Each row in the file represents one face detection run.

 For each row, the first element represents how many faces are detected from the entire dataset, using the specific upsample value.
-The second element represents indicates time consumed (in seconds) to run through the dataset.
+The second element indicates time consumed (in seconds) to run through the dataset.